Both ear-pads are replaceable, and both ear-cups have a rounded shape rather than an oval.

 Which one of these you go for depends on the sound signature that you’re after.
 They are very alike in a lot of ways, but I much prefer the traditional headband of the 850.
 While I do appreciate a detachable cable, I don’t find it a deal breaker.
 Both are great for gaming, but for music think about these things before purchase:

 If you listen to more laid back music like Jazz and Classical, and genres that don’t really demand a loudness or excitement, the 668B is the way to go.
 It’s got more of a forward mid-range, and the treble is a bit less edgy overall with a warmer Timbre.
+What is Timbre?
 This basically means there’s more of a realistic sense about them, but that’s not to say the 850’s aren’t.
 They’re just a little more intense.
 The 668B’s are definitely more of a “chill out” type of headphone.
 Interested?

 If you like a brighter sound overall, and a headphone capable of working with many genres, the 850 is your boy.
 The ear-pads are more comfortable, and the hammock headband is a nice convenience over the traditional mechanism.
-I really love the sound of these, and was shocked at just how good they are especially at the price.
+I really love the sound of these, and was shocked at just how good they are especially for the price.
 I have to say these really do compete with headphones costing a lot more.
 The sound is crisp, alive, and has just the right amount of intense to keep you excited.
 Interested in learning more?

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, attend church, take photos, record videos, graphic design, and more.
 His strict attention to detail and perfectionist attitude are what allow him to excel and stand out among-st the crowd.